 Core Courses and Team Meetingsplus or minus

-The Gonzaga Program core of courses consists of Education 113 (Reading and Research), First Year Seminar, Communication 100 (Public Speaking), Writing 105-106 (College Writing 105-106).
+The Gonzaga Program core courses consists of Education 113 (Reading and Research) and Writing 105 in the fall semester and Writing 106 in the spring semester.
 Members of the Gonzaga Program will be assigned to the same sections for all of these courses.
 You will become a member of a community of students with the same goal: to use these courses to improve and sharpen the skills you will need for your college career.
-The faculty members assigned to these courses also work as a community.
-Faculty collaborates so that the curriculum emphasizes the connections between the courses and provides the best opportunity to improve verbal and written skills.
+The faculty members assigned to these courses also collaborate so that the curriculum emphasizes the connections between the courses and provides the best opportunity to improve verbal and written skills.
 Students in the Gonzaga Program may be subject to dismissal if they do not successfully complete the core courses with a grade of C or better.

 Education 113: Reading and Research (3 credits)